What to Expect

 Impact on Health

-The amount of time spent wrapped up on charges & attending court dates each month or so can take a toll on your physical or mental health, and make you feel very isolated.
+The amount of time spent wrapped up on charges and attending court dates each month or so can take a toll on your physical or mental health, and make you feel very isolated.
 This is the goal of criminalization and/or repression - so aim to surround yourself with people or resources that can support you.

 See our “We Keep Us Safe” section for some ideas.